alioso/d8-front-end-development/sanitizing_output.md

 Drupal has functions for sanitizing text before display.
 The religious use of these functions is the key to XSS prevention.

+**check_markup**<br>
+Because filters can inject JavaScript or execute PHP code, security is vital here.
+When a user supplies a text format, you should validate it using $format->access() before accepting/using it.
+This is normally done in the validation stage of the Form API.
+You should for example never make a preview of content in a disallowed format.

+Note: this function should only be used when filtering text for use elsewhere than on a rendered HTML page.
+If this is part of a HTML page, then a renderable array with a #type 'processed_text' element should be used instead of this, because that will allow cacheability metadata to be set and bubbled up and attachments to be associated (assets, placeholders, etc.).
+In other words: if you are presenting the filtered text in a HTML page, the only way this will be presented correctly, is by using the 'processed_text' element.

 ```
 $string = "My String with this & Character";